careydevelopment/SpringSecuritySimple/README.md

 Alternatively, you can run it within Eclipse by right-clicking on Application and selecting Run As...
 Java Application.

+The user name is "user" and the password is "password".

 Once the application is launched, you can access it at http://localhost:8090/